ActiveWebsite/Enterprise_Boilerplate/README.md

 If you need more branches than just `dev.lan` copy this again and swap out the `dev.lan` for `dev1.lan` or `dev2.lan`

-#Step 2: Configuring the Clients app.conf.php files
+##Configuring the Clients app.conf.php files
 You need to setup several configs to get the new client off and running.
 These configs need to be added to the app-dist_dev.conf.php, app-dist_live.conf.php, and app-dist_stage.conf.php

 * define('DEFAULT_SEARCH_COUNT', 12); (this will be the number of properties on the default search result)